lbelayneh/Final-Year-Project/README.md

 # Theis Files
-Thesis and MATLAB codes used for final year project done at AAiT.
+Thesis.pdf and MATLAB codes used for final year project done at AAiT.
 Prerequisites for visualizing the Digital_Communication_App.mlapp file

 .
 Use MATLAB R2017a (the latest version).